chentingdong/heptas/README.md

 pytest -s docx_processor.py
 test pytest -s project_reporting.py
 ```
+In the future, this can be packaged to scripts/, or provide api server to support UI.
 ## NLP Model Training
-This part is currently in another repo, will be rewritten.
+This part is currently in another repo, will be rewritten when time is ready.

 ## Translation
 ```